HBCodeLink/CodeLink-docs/docs/November/lesson1.md

 - Then replace the colon for indentation with a pair of curly brackets
 - The start goes where the usually is and the end goes right before the next condition

-Your conditionnal will now be like this
+Your conditional will now be like this

 ```javascript
 if (age > 18) {